 University of Florida College of Medicine

-Although I am a dentist, I am not currently treating patients.
+I am a dentist but I do not currently treat patients.

 ScottPlot - a .NET library for creating interactive plots of large datasets